Simple Header

 BREEAM’s alignment with the EU Taxonomy

-BREEAM is also committed to working with the Taxonomy to facilitate the customer’s journey towards comprehensive disclosure reporting.
-Based on stakeholder requests, BREEAM will increase alignment with the EU Taxonomy as it continues to emerge.
-In addition, BREEAM is working closely with new developments and is committed to realising opportunities as the EU Taxonomy evolves.
+BREEAM is committed to working with the EU Taxonomy to support comprehensive disclosure reporting.
+BREEAM will increase its alignment with the EU Taxonomy as it continues to emerge.
+BREEAM is also working closely with new developments and is committed to realising opportunities as the EU Taxonomy evolves.

 BREEAM has an 80% market share in Europe.
-Our strong network of National Scheme Operators are central to this and ensuring our products remain robust, relevant and competitive in the European Market.
+Our strong network of National Scheme Operators are central to this and we are ensuring that we remain robust, relevant and competitive in the European market.
 BREEAM is actively engaging with the World Green Building Council (WGBC), Green Finance Institute and the European Commission to shape future releases of the technical screening criteria to ensure their compatibility in the industry.

 A guide to the EU Taxonomy and BREEAM

-More information on BREEAM’s alignment with the Taxonomy is available in our EU Taxonomy mapping report.
+More information on BREEAM’s alignment with the EU Taxonomy is available in our BREEAM guide to the EU Taxonomy.

 Read our EU taxonomy guide